Oereor/PlantsVsZombies-Unity/README.md

 - Shoot interval: 1.5 seconds; only shoot when there are zombies in the row
 - Single bullet damage: 10 **(unboosted)**; 12 **(boosted)**; *10 unboosted peas will kill an ordinary zombie*
 - Boost effect: *Immediately shoot 70 peas; 0.8x shoot interval (namely, to 1.2 seconds); 1.5x pea bullet speed; 1.2x single bullet damage; shoot 4 peas at a time from then on; upgrade appearance to Gatlin Pea*

+### 8. Snow Pea

+They can slow down zombies!

+- Sun cost: **175**
+- Cooldown time: 8 seconds
+- Slow zombies by a factor = 0.75 (including move speed and damage)
+- Other features are the same as Pea Shooter

 ## Zombies